pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 ### Migrate only incremental data

 To migrate only the incremental data of the source database to TiDB Cloud, choose **Incremental data migration**.
-In this case, the migration job does not migrate the existing data of the source database to TiDB Cloud, but only migrates the ongoing changes of the source database that are explicitly specified to TiDB Cloud.
+In this case, the migration job does not migrate the existing data of the source database to TiDB Cloud, but only migrates the ongoing changes of the source database that are explicitly specified by the migration job.

-For detailed instructions about incremental data migration, see [Migrate Incremental Data from MySQL-Compatible Databases to TiDB Cloud Using Data Migration](/tidb-cloud/migrate-incremental-data-from-mysql-using-data-migration.md).
+For detailed instructions about incremental data migration, see [Migrate Only Incremental Data from MySQL-Compatible Databases to TiDB Cloud Using Data Migration](/tidb-cloud/migrate-incremental-data-from-mysql-using-data-migration.md).

 ## Step 4: Choose the objects to be migrated